olaoluwaddmedia/wireframing/README.md

 - **Saves Time and Resources**
   Making changes in a wireframe is faster and less costly than modifying designs or code later in the project.

+## 🧱 Key Elements of a Wireframe

+A **wireframe** outlines the essential components of a digital interface, helping designers visualize structure, navigation, and functionality before adding detailed visuals.
+Below are the key elements commonly found in a wireframe and how each contributes to the overall design.

+---

+### **1. Layout Structure**
+Defines the overall framework and organization of the page or screen.
+It determines how sections such as headers, sidebars, and content areas are arranged.

+**Example:**
+A booking system homepage may use a **three-section layout** — a header with navigation, a main section displaying available services, and a footer with contact information.
+This ensures **visual consistency** and an intuitive content flow for users.

+---

+### **2. Navigation**
+Outlines how users move through the interface.
+It includes menus, tabs, links, or buttons that guide users between pages and features.

+**Example:**
+A **navigation bar** at the top of the wireframe might include links like *Home*, *Bookings*, *Payments*, and *Profile*.
+This helps users **quickly locate features** and improves usability.

+---

+### **3. Content Placement**
+Specifies where text, images, and other content elements will appear on the screen.
+It focuses on information hierarchy and readability.

+**Example:**
+In a booking form wireframe, **labels and input fields** (like “Date,” “Time,” and “Service Type”) are placed logically and aligned vertically.
+This ensures **clarity and ease of use** when users enter information.

+---

+### **4. Functionality**
+Represents interactive components and how users will interact with them, such as buttons, search bars, dropdowns, or form fields.

+**Example:**
+A **“Book Now” button** in the service section or a **search bar** in the header shows how users will initiate actions.
+Including these elements helps developers understand **system interactions** early in the design phase.

+---